richmahn/en_tn/mat/01/intro.md

 ##### Use of the passive voice #####

-The writer uses the passive voice very purposefully in this chapter to indicate that Mary did not have a sexual relationship with anyone.
+Matthew uses the passive voice very purposefully in this chapter to indicate that Mary did not have a sexual relationship with anyone.
 She became pregnant with Jesus because the Holy Spirit performed a miracle.
 Many languages do not have a passive voice, so translators in those languages must find other ways to present the same truths.
 (See: [[rc://en/ta/man/translate/figs-activepassive]])

 ## Links: ##